zavolanlab/htsinfer/docs/guides/examples.rst

 Paired-ended Library Example
 ----------------------------

-To run HTSinfer on a paired-ended RNA-Seq library, use the following command:
+To run `HTSinfer` on a paired-ended RNA-Seq library, use the following command:

 .. code-block:: bash

    htsinfer tests/files/adapter_1.fastq tests/files/adapter_2.fastq

-Both commands will output the results in JSON format to `STDOUT` and the log to `STDERR`.
+Both commands will output the results in JSON format to :code:`STDOUT` and the log to :code:`STDERR`.

 Example Output
 --------------